Neutrinomic/icp-academy/_glossary/governance-tokens.md

 **Governance tokens** are special types of tokens in decentralized finance (DeFi) and blockchain ecosystems that grant holders voting power to influence the future of a protocol, application, or network by voting on Governance Proposals.

-They function as the lifeblood of decentralized governance, allowing the community—not a central authority—to make decisions on upgrades, protocol changes, or treasury management.
+They function as the lifeblood of decentralized governance, allowing the community - not a central authority, to make decisions on upgrades, protocol changes, or treasury management.
 By holding governance tokens, users gain a say in the project’s direction, often through a voting process that determines everything from new features to economic policies.

 Governance tokens emerged as a critical feature of the decentralized revolution.
 Early blockchain systems like Bitcoin and Ethereum were governed by developers or miners, but as DeFi protocols grew, the need for **community-driven** governance became more evident.
 With the rise of projects like **MakerDAO** and **Compound**, governance tokens became a standard way for users to have a direct influence on decision-making.
 The idea was simple: give the power back to the community.
 Holders of governance tokens in these protocols could vote on proposals ranging from interest rate adjustments to protocol upgrades, fostering a decentralized, self-sustaining ecosystem.